jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 However, now we have an issue: in all our previous examples, we had a single basis object, which took a single input to produce a single array which we then passed to the `GLM` object as the design matrix.
 What do we do when we have multiple basis objects?

-We could call `basis.compute_features()` for each basis separately and then concatenated the outputs, but then we have to remember the order we concatenated them in and gets unwieldy as we add more bases.
+We could call `basis.compute_features()` for each basis separately and then concatenated the outputs, but then we have to remember the order we concatenated them in and that behavior gets unwieldy as we add more bases.

 Instead, NeMoS allows us to combine multiple basis objects into a single "additive basis", which we can pass all of our inputs to in order to produce a single design matrix: